ShipStream/middleware/README.md

 ShipStream Merchant Plugin Middleware
 =====================================

-The ShipStream Merchant Plugin Middleware is an abstracted and lightweight version of ShipStream's production environment.
+The ShipStream Merchant Plugin Middleware is a lightweight, abstracted version of ShipStream's production environment.
 With it, you can develop and test plugins destined to become integrated ShipStream WMS plugins, or use it as a standalone "middle-man" app between your systems and ShipStream.